SAP-samples/teched2025-AD161/exercises/ex4/README.md

 In this exercise, we will deploy the database model of the xtravels app to an instance of SAP HANA Cloud and connect the Data Product entity `Customer` to a BDC tenant.
-We will run the xtravels app in hybrid mode.
-This means the app still runs locally on your laptop, but is connected to an HDI container in a HANA Cloud instance.
+We will run the xtravels app in hybrid mode: the app still runs locally on your laptop, but is connected to an HDI container in a HANA Cloud instance.
-Finally,